 The New to EI Forum is on is on the first Tuesday of the month from 3:00 PM - 4:00 PM (central), except for January and July.
 Join the zoom meeting and enter New2EI as the password.

 If you need assistance between forum meetings, please feel free to reach out to any of the EI Partners.

 It is common for questions to arise when starting your career in Early Intervention.
 EITP offers another level of support to help - the New to EI Forum!

-On the first Tuesday of every month from 3-4 pm, new providers will have the opportunity to ask questions to the EI partners about our field and our work.
-The Illinois EI partners will be available to answer your questions and provide clarification, guidance and support as you familiarize yourself with the EI program beyond the Systems Overview.
+New providers will have the opportunity to ask questions to the EI partners about our field and our work.
+The Illinois EI partners will be available to answer your questions and provide clarification, guidance, and support as you familiarize yourself with the EI program beyond the Systems Overview.